DingoGoesBingo/Seed-Database-Manager/README.md

 There are a few things that are needed before you get started:
 - A GitHub account
-- An account on www.Railway.com, which can be simply done by logging onto the website using your GitHub account
+- An account on www.Railway.com, which can be simply done by logging onto the website using your GitHub account (Recommended!
+If your institution has alternate methods for delploying Shiny R applications and databases though, that would likely require extra work to get running)
 - RStudio desktop client is required to tweak some settings to work for your group
 - I would also recommend GitHub desktop, so that it's easy to push changes when modifying some of the R scripts.